Frequently Asked Questions

 Explore answers to frequently asked questions about Sheridan's participation in the Better Jobs Ontario program.

-How do I learn more about Better Jobs Ontario @ Sheridan?
+How do I learn more about Better Jobs Ontario at Sheridan College?

-You are strongly urged to attend a Sheridan College Better Jobs Ontario Information Session and Personal Consultation.
-We are happy to meet with you to discuss your Better Jobs Ontario application once you have attended a session.
-Please visit our Information Sessions & Personal Consultations page for current dates and times.
+We strongly encourage you to attend a Sheridan College Better Jobs Ontario Information Session and Personal Consultation.
+We're happy to meet with you to discuss your Better Jobs Ontario application once you've attended a session.

 What is Better Jobs Ontario funding?

-Better Jobs Ontario is a financial support program offered by the Ontario government to help laid off workers with skills training to help them find jobs in high-demand occupations in Ontario.
+Better Jobs Ontario is a financial support program offered by the Ontario government to help laid off workers with skills training find jobs in high-demand occupations in Ontario.

 Better Jobs Ontario is a cost-sharing grant provided on the basis of need; applicants may be required to contribute to their training or education.